tfenster/end2end/source/_posts/2022-11-16-azure-devops-simplify---the-community-extension-to-work-more-efficiently-with-azure-devops-from-vs-code.md

 ## The details: Interacting with the VS Code git extension

 The interaction with the (built-in) VS Code git extension is maybe a bit more interesting although even easier to implement, because it uses a very powerful mechanism.
 Again, this is all on one file, this time [git-api.ts][git-api.ts].
-By getting a reference to the git extension, we can use a lot of the functionality that is already included, but from out own extension:
+By getting a reference to the git extension, we can use a lot of the functionality that is already included, but from our own extension:

 {% highlight TypeScript linenos %}
 if (GitExtension.gitApi === undefined) {